Educational Improvement Tax Credit Program (EITC)

 - Mutual Thrift Institution Tax

 To earn tax credit approval, a business must complete and submit an application with the state's Department of Community and Economic Development (DCED).
-Applications for businesses applying for a second year of a two-year commitment must be received by June 30, 2012.
-New applications for program fiscal year 2012-13 will be accepted by DCED beginning July, 2, 2012.
-According to DCED's website, "Tax credit applications will be processed on a first-come-first-serve basis by day submitted...until the amount of available tax credits is exhausted."
+Applications for businesses applying for a second year of a two-year commitment or who have fulfilled their two year commitment and wish to renew will be accepted between May 15 and June 28, 2013.
+New applications for program fiscal year 2013-14 will be accepted by DCED beginning July, 1, 2013.
+As stated on DCED's Web site, "Tax credit applications will be processed on a first-come-first-serve basis by day submitted...until the amount of available tax credits is exhausted."